tekknolagi/tekknolagi.github.com/_posts/2025-11-10-compiler-effects.md

 ### V8

-V8 is about six completely different compilers in a trenchcoat.{{ site.citation_needed }}
+V8 is also about six completely different compilers in a trenchcoat.

 Turboshaft uses a struct in [operations.h][turboshaft-operations-h] called `OpEffects` which is two bitsets for reads/writes of effects.
 This is used in